Git Quick Start Guide

 fatal: index file corrupt

-This is caused by a corrupted index, which can be handled as follows:
+This is caused by index corruption, which can be handled as follows:

 1